shemtsai/semi-automated-report-cards/docs/dashboard/README.md

 # Antibiotic Utilization Dashboard

 **Work in progress:** This dashboard is still under development.
-The goal is to make Spectrum Score visualization and antibiotic utilization data more accessible to other Infectious Diseases pharmacists and antimicrobial stewardship programs.
+The goal is to make Spectrum Score visualization and antibiotic utilization data more accessible to other Infectious Diseases pharmacists and antimicrobial stewardship programs that may find running R to be a barrier.

 ## Overview